pixeli99/DSify/README.md

 We would like to thank the developers of [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLaVA](https://github.com/haotian-liu/LLaVA), [InternVideo](https://github.com/OpenGVLab/InternVideo), [Ask-Anything](https://github.com/OpenGVLab/Ask-Anything), [Image2Paragraph](https://github.com/showlab/Image2Paragraph) and [Vicuna](https://github.com/lm-sys/FastChat) for their incredible work and providing the foundation for DriveScenify.

 ## Citation 📝
-If you find this repository useful in your research, please cite the following paper:
+If you find this repository useful in your research, please cite our repo:

 ```
 @software{drivescenify2023multimodal,